zkck/zkck.github.io/content/posts/two-years-in-the-vault-part-1.md

 ```

 The structure of our KVv2 engine is now cleaner, as it is not aware of the
 components that access it, and holds sensible reusable secrets.

-Note:
+Another option

-Another option is tweak how the component is configured.
-Instead of taking
+is to tweak how the component is configured.
+Instead of taking credentials
-credentials directly, our component could take a Vault Path instead:
+directly, our component could take a Vault Path instead:

 ```toml
 [database]